zscrub/statbot/README.md

 # StatBot

-This statbot fetches data from pro football reference, cbs sports, espn etc. for NFL data and stats.
+This statbot fetches data from pro football reference, cbs sports, espn etc. for publicly available NFL stats and data.

 Great to have for people who love to talk stats/look at standings.